• Shop

 The next step is to sequence 3 steps that are familiar.
 I like using everyday or academic routines, or even a short story that a child is familiar with.
 Ask the child “What happened first/second/last?”
 You can also gather 3 items and put them in the correct order.
 For example, a small, medium, or large ball.

-Feel free to download and use this mat.
-You can access more mats and sequencing pictures in this activity: Nursery Rhymes
+Access more mats and sequencing pictures in this activity: Nursery Rhymes

 SEQUENCING 3 STEPS VERBALLY: